 The move towards 5G is accelerating as enterprises seek greater security, flexibility, and reliability in 5G than earlier cellular, wireless, or wired connectivity.
 And while the underlying security capabilities of 5G NPN are superior to earlier communications media, they are not flawless.
 Recent research outlined four attack routes into a private 5G network, three areas where communications network topology presents opportunities to intercept signal traffic, and six methods for attacking the physical process infrastructure via those vulnerabilities.
 See “Private 5G Security Risks in Manufacturing, Part 3” for details.

 The bottom line is that 5G networks are not secure by design.
 Firms setting up private 5G networks must design and install appropriate tools to encrypt sensitive message traffic, block IT attacks against x86-based servers, and protect OT protocols and equipment from tampering.

-Yet most organisations will not have a clear architecture in place when they begin.
+Yet most organizations will not have a clear architecture in place when they begin.
 This is a serious exposure.
-Further, most organisations will manage the risk internally, with the degree of reliance on a partner varying by use case:
+Further, most organizations will manage the risk internally, with the degree of reliance on a partner varying by use case:

 What do you think?
 Let me know in the comments below or @WilliamMalikTM.